asdaa0/HWIDGEN-SRC/docs/Documentation.md

 The activation process will only be performed once per each single machine, Windows 10 then gets activated/converted from a MSDN license (in case it was detected e.g. in case a product key was found - Retail/embedded BIOS) to a Digital License in order to activate the OS.

+The program works via slshim and Windows 10 own GatherOsState.exe (which you can extract from the ISO).
+The activation keys are used from the products.ini, these keys are generic ones and a legal to post/share – in other words these are the keys you can temporarily use during setup (usually).
+If you format your PC you need to re-run HWIDGEN, a in-place upgrade survives the activation.

 ## Files
 * `GATHEROSSTATE.EXE`: Taken from the official MS ISO.